The $24 Plan That Quietly Costs You $400

 What you get: Online booking, marketplace listing, POS options, multi-provider scheduling, payroll tools.

 What you do not get at base price: Website, forms, email marketing, and advanced features are all separate add-ons.
 No Skin SOAP notes.
-No treatment programs.
+No treatment plans.
 No AI tools.
 Marketplace bookings may incur additional fees.

 Hidden costs: The $25 base is misleading for estheticians who need forms, a website, and marketing.
 Add-ons push the real cost to $55 to $75+ before processing fees.
 Per-calendar pricing means adding a second provider doubles the base.